RobertParesi/RobertParesi/README.md

 - 🎥 Fun fact: Royal Tannenbaums & Bird Cage are my favorite movies.
 - 🎶 Genesis, Pink Floyd, Counting Crows, Jason Isbell, Gillian Welch, Dave Rawlings, Lucinda Williams, Steeleye Span, Sandy Denny, Oysterband.

-- 🎧 Recently listening to: Robert Plant's newe album **Saving Grace**.
+- 🎧 Recently listening to: Robert Plant's new album **Saving Grace**.
 It features the band Plant has been touring with since 2019 and contains ten cover versions of songs by a variety of artists.
 Highly recommend!